By Neelum Wali

 The outbreak of COVID-19 was reported first in Wuhan city of China in December 2019.
 That’s why it is called COVID-19

 It spread fast and took many lives across the world.
 That’s why the WHO declared it a public health emergency of international concern or pandemic.
 So far over 63 million people in 159 countries have been affected by the virus.
-Of them over 1.4 million have died and 43 million have recovered.
+Of the total, over 1.4 million have died and 43 million have recovered.

-One can observe this laxity and irresponsible attitude in mass religious, social and political gatherings where majority of the attendees do not follow SOPs.
-In wedding halls, hotels, religious places one could see the crowd of people without wearing masks.
+One can observe this laxity and irresponsible attitude in mass religious, social and political gatherings where the majority of the attendees do not follow SOPs.
+In wedding halls, hotels, and religious places one could see the crowd of people without wearing masks.

-The government must increase testing facilities in densely populated areas and peripheries to detect positive cases and isolate the affected persons, provide testing kits to healthcare facilities in rural and far-flung areas to stem the spread of the virus.
+The government must increase testing facilities in densely populated areas and peripheries to detect positive cases and isolate the affected persons, and provide testing kits to healthcare facilities in rural and far-flung areas to stem the spread of the virus.